The two "Download Files" prepared in February of 2022 concern the Pee Wee Hill Trail issue.

 The City's preference is that the Pee Wee Hill trail be regraded and widened to improve accessibility for users, and access up Pee Wee Hill for firetrucks.
 This was requested by the City Fire Department in order to reach wildland fires in the greenbelt more easily.

 The RCA will continue working with the City to ensure that there is adequate access for fire trucks and to address trail safety and use.
 We would like to hear from Riverdale residents on your thoughts on the Pee Wee Hill trail.
 Please let us know where you have challenges, and what you think the best solutions might be.
-You can email us with your suggestions or any questions at: riverdale.c.a@gmail.com.
+You can email us with your suggestions or any questions at: [email protected].